SHOP

 Honda CR-V vs. Toyota RAV4: which is better?

-Honda CR-V vs. Toyota RAV4: two popular compact SUVs go head-to-head in our detailed comparison guide to determine which is best
+Honda CR-V or Toyota RAV4: two popular compact SUVs go head-to-head in our detailed comparison guide to determine which is best

-In a world seemingly dominated by SUVs, it can be hard to see the wood from the trees.
-Every manufacturer these days is trying to get a slice of the market, but Toyota and Honda have found an emerging niche.
+Every manufacturer these days is trying to get a slice of the SUV market, but Toyota and Honda have found an emerging niche.

 With an emphasis on efficiency and emissions, they’re only available in their latest generations as hybrid and plug-in hybrid (PHEV) models.
 Whether sustainability or practicality is top of your agenda, let us spell out these models’ key differences.

-Does the Honda CR-V or Toyota RAV4 offer more style?
+• Is the Honda CR-V or Toyota RAV4 more reliable?

 Side-by-side image of Honda CR-V and Toyota RAV4 fronts